 The 7 QC tools is a title given to a fixed set of graphical techniques identified as being most helpful in troubleshooting issues related to quality.
-The 7 QC tools are fundamental instruments to improve the process and product quality.
-They are used to examine the production process, identify the key issues, control fluctuations of product quality, and give solutions to avoid future defects.
+The 7 QC tools are fundamental instruments for product quality and process improvement.
+They are used to examine the production process, identify the key issues, control fluctuations in product quality, and give solutions to avoid future defects.

-These are the tools which facilitate the organization to resolve the basic problems.
-When an organization starts the journey of quality improvements, the organization normally has many low hanging fruits; which should be tackled with these basic 7 QC tools.
-These 7 QC tools are easy to understand and implement and does not need complex analytical/ statistical competence.
+These are the tools that facilitate the organization to resolve the basic problems.
+When an organization starts the journey of quality improvements, the organization normally has many low-hanging fruits; which should be tackled with these basic 7 QC tools.
+These 7 QC tools are easy to understand and implement and do not need complex analytical/ statistical competence.

 The 7 QC tools as defined by the American Society for Quality (ASQ) and accepted throughout the quality engineering community include: